 After my GCSE’S I decided to stay on at school in the 6th form where I studied A-Level Art, Sociology and Theatre Studies.
 I honed my drawing, painting, mixed media and photography skills during this period, and tried many new art forms.
 I also participated in all the school musicals and often had lead roles.

 After studying my A-Levels I decided that I wanted to go to University to study art.
-Because of this I went to Chesterfield College to study BTEC Foundation in Art and Design, which is required before studding an art degree.
-This course taught me a lot in terms of different art forms, I worked within printmaking, sculpture, drawing, photography, and textiles.
-After this period I decided to focus on Photography as my main art form.
+Because of this I went to Chesterfield College to study BTEC Foundation in Art and Design.
+This course taught me so much in terms of different art forms, I worked within printmaking, sculpture, drawing, photography, and textiles.
+After this period I decided to specialise on Photography as my main art form.

-My passion for photography then developed even more, and because of this I decided to study Photography at University, which I did at Derby University.
-Although I studied photography I still practiced many other art forms in my spare time.
+My passion for photography then developed even more, and because of this I decided to study Photography at Derby University.
+Although I specialised in photography I still practiced many other art forms in my spare time.

 After my time at University I reviewed my skills and passions and decided that I didn’t want to just concentrate on photography.
 Because of this I did not pursue a career in this field.
 Instead I got a job as a trainee graphic and website designer.
-This enabled me to develop skills in digital technology and arts.
-This experience became invaluable to me as I learnt how to use my artistic ability within the digital age.
+This enabled me to develop skills in digital technology relating to the arts.
+This experience became invaluable to me as I started to learn how to use my artistic ability within the digital age.

 After working as a Graphic and Website Designer for a number of years I felt that I needed a change.
 I wanted to use all my creative abilities within a vocation, as working in an office environment just wasn’t fulfilling.
-After much research and many job searches I realised that the arts was limited in terms of jobs, especially in a small town.
-This is when my sister gave me the idea of working as a young worker.
-Within this job I could use all my creative skills.
+After much research and many job searches I realised that the arts was limited in terms of jobs, especially in my small town.
+This is when my sister gave me the idea of working as a young worker – within this job I could use all my creative skills.

 I decided to start by volunteering as a youth worker at a girls club in Brampton, Chesterfield.
 After just a few months I knew that this vocation was the right one for me.
 I loved every minute of the job, and was able to use all my art skills and creativity.
 After securing a position as a Youth Support Worker I worked with many groups of young people in many different situations and environments.
 This lead to my position as Youth Worker in Charge.

-After working within the youth service for about three years I was contacted by the manager of the Creative Arts Team.
+After working within the youth service for about three years I was contacted by the manager of the Youth Creative Arts Team.
 He asked if I could run a creative arts group at Dount Creative Art Studios (DCAS).
 Obviously I was delighted, as I was looking out for jobs within this sector for over a year.
-The creative arts session (ArtBox) has gone from strength to strength, it is still running 10 years later – with up to 30 members per week!
+The creative arts session that I started (ArtBox) has gone from strength to strength, it is still running 12 years later – with up to 30 members per week!
 Giving me more experiences working in many art forms with a wide variety of young people.

 I am now the Creative Arts Youth Development worker and Centre Manager at Donut Creative Arts Studio (DCAS) and have been growing in this position for many years.
 My experience has not been limited to art alone – drama has been another element of the programme at DCAS.
 I have called upon my previous roles within plays and musicals which has enabled me to grow, I have developed, written and directed plays for the DCAS Youth Theatre group.
 My art skills are also put to great use creating costumes, props and scenery for the shows.
 I cannot articulate in one paragraph the amount of wonderful, creative and inspiring projects I have been a part of at DCAS – it has truly been the making of me, creatively.
 Working alongside the greatest individuals and making a real difference within young peoples lives.

-More recently I have also become a Trustee on the board for Junction Arts which is a wonderful community arts charity based in Chesterfield.
+Three years ago I became a Trustee on the board for Junction Arts which is a wonderful community arts charity based in Chesterfield, Derbyshire.

 I have continued my love for all things arty by practicing many art forms in my spare time and undertaking many art courses.
 These courses include life drawing, jewellery making and silversmithing.
 I continue to strive for varied experiences in art and design, and look for new art forms to try and develop.